rwenjie957/fanbox/README.md

 choose config file, default 'config.json'

-- -f --forward

-whether download the previous or next posts, default is downloading the next posts

-- -s --save-path [save-path]

-where to save the pictures you have downloaded

-- -l --log-file [log-file]

-the log file which recorded the posts that have downloaded

-- -m --mode [single/multiple]
+- -m --mode

-download with a thread or multiple threads, default is multiple
+whether use multiple threading to download, default='single', choices=['multiple', 'single']

+- -f --fix

+re-download the files that fails to download

-- -r --re-download
+- -t --threading

-In my tests, sometimes some pictures may fail to download, you can either use this choice to re-download the latest post or user -i to download the specific post again
+use how many threads to download, default=5

-- -i --id
+- -p --proxy

+whether use proxy, default = False